 New album out now.
 Stream & Buy directly from here on the site!
 Also available on Bandcamp and iTunes.

-Grateful for the opportunity to play LIVE in Mazatlán, Mexico in 2021-2022.
+Grateful for the opportunity to play LIVE in Mazatlán, Mexico in 2020-2022 during the pandemic.

 Lola Parks (Sandy Powlk) is an Indigenous Soul, Folk, Pop singer-songwriter from Vancouver.
 Her style is intelligent, intimate, evocative, boho chic and deeply influenced by her heritage (she’s 12th generation Canadian of Montagnais and European ancestry) and stylistically reminiscent of Sara Bareilles, Brandi Carlile, Nelly Furtado and Bonnie Raitt, while staying true to her jazz roots.

-No Apologies (2020), her latest album, features the singles, “Dreamer” (July 31) and “Freight Train” (Sep.
+No Apologies (2020), her latest album, features the singles, “Dreamer” (July 31) and two-time (2020 & 2021) International Songwriting Competition semi-finalist “Freight Train” (Sep.
 4).
-The latter was a semi-finalist in the International Songwriting Competition (2020).
 “No Apologies encourages us to own all of who we are, stand strong in our roots and our right to be, speak our truth and stand up to power,” explains Parks.
 “It’s a collection of songs about female empowerment, dialogue, forgiveness, and celebrating where we come from.”